 All taxes are expected to have been paid by the 2th day of December.
 If there is an adjustment after the year-end accounts have been finalised, a top-up payment must be made.
 There is no set date for this.
 However, in practice, this payment should not be more than 10% of the annual tax liability.
 ZIMRA often imposes a 25% per annum interest charge on any underpayments of QPDs.

 WHT payments are due within ten days from the date of distribution or accrual.

 Tax audit process

 Tax audits do not, at present, have a set cycle; however, the aim is to establish a three-year cycle in the future.

 Statute of limitations

-The statute of limitations is generally three years unless ZIMRA considers that there is fraud or misrepresentation involved.
+The statute of limitations is generally six years unless ZIMRA considers that there is fraud or misrepresentation involved.
 In those circumstances, there is no set limit on how far back ZIMRA can go, but they usually do not go beyond six years in practice.

 Topics of focus for tax authorities

 ZIMRA is focused on ensuring that all compliance issues are in order and that VAT and payroll taxes have been correctly calculated.